Damien Harris Player Prop Bets for NFL Week 9 | New England vs. Carolina 11/7/2021

 Recent Performances

-- In last week's matchup against the Chargers, Harris carried the ball 23 times for 80 yards and scored one touchdown.
+- Last week against the Chargers, Harris picked up 80 yards on 23 carries while scoring one touchdown.

-- During his last three games, Harris has run for 287 yards on 55 carries (95.7 ypg), with four touchdowns.
+- Over his last three outings, Harris has rushed for 287 yards (95.7 per game) on 55 carries with four touchdowns.

 Harris' New England Teammates